 “Statistically, older drivers have a higher risk of causing a crash, but an even bigger factor adding to higher car insurance bills are common health problems that make them more prone to being hurt and incurring medical bills – even in low-speed or less serious crashes,” she says.

-CarInsurance.com found that 70-year-old drivers pay 6% more for full coverage than 65-year-old drivers in New Jersey, and 75-year-old drivers pay 11% more for a full coverage policy.
+In New Jersey, 70-year-old drivers pay 6% more for full coverage than 65-year-olds and 75-year-olds pay 11% more for a full coverage policy, based on CarInsurance.com data.

-The table below shows the annual average rate increase for senior drivers by age in New Jersey for different coverage levels:
+Find below the annual average rate increases for senior drivers in New Jersey by age and different coverage limits.

 Coverage types: